eugeneiohc/eugeneiohc/README.md

 ### Hi there 👋.
 I'm Eugene Choi, an aspiring programming guru eager to eat up any kind of knowledge!

-- 👨‍💻 I'm currently working as a Software Engineering Consultant [Pyyne Digital](https://pyyne.com/).
+- 👨‍💻 I'm currently working as a Software Engineering Consultant [Pyyne Digital](https://pyyne.com/) working with...
   - Typescript
   - Jest
   - React